NativeScript/docs/content/guide/running.md

 #### --device &lt;id&gt;

 Only run on the specified device.
-The id is taken from the output of `ns devices`.
+The id is taken from the output of [`ns devices`](/guide/cli-basics#listing-connected-devices).

+#### --timeout &lt;seconds&gt;

+The number of seconds to wait for the debugger to boot.
+The default timeout is 90 seconds.

+#### --clean

+Forces a clean rebuild of the native application.

 ## Running on physical devices